-In accordance with the Maryland Annotated Code Health-General Article Title 7 and Code of Maryland Regulations (COMAR) 10.22.17.05 applicable Maryland regulations, all-DDA licensed-providers are required to submit on an annual basis: (1) a cost report documenting the provider's actual expenditures for the fiscal year being reported; (2) audited financial statements supporting the cost report; (3) a worksheet reconciling the cost report to the financial statement; and (4) a certification by an independent certified public accountant, who is not an employee of the licensed provider or any affiliated organization, that he or she prepared the cost report and financial statement.
+In accordance with the Maryland Annotated Code Health-General Article Title 7 and applicable Maryland regulations, DDA providers are required to submit on an annual basis: (1) a cost report documenting the provider's actual expenditures for the fiscal year being reported; (2) audited financial statements supporting the cost report; (3) a worksheet reconciling the cost report to the financial statement; and (4) a certification by an independent certified public accountant, who is not an employee of the licensed provider or any affiliated organization, that he or she prepared the cost report and financial statement.

-(b) and (c) The State's audit strategies performed by various State agencies
+(b) and (c) The State's audit strategies performed by various State agencies audit is the integrity of providers' claims for payment for services.
+The contract for this audit is bid out every five years by Maryland's Comptroller's Office.